Before I begin, I am giving all of you a homework assignment.

-It’s also not a trend, well at least not for me anyway.
+It’s also not a trend.
+Well, at least not for me, anyway.

-In the simplest terms, it is making do with what you have.
+To put it simply, it is making do with what you have.

 Minimalism is a tool to rid yourself of life’s excess in favor of focusing on what’s important – so you can find happiness, fulfillment, and freedom.

 This summer, I participated in a challenge that helped me in getting rid of many items in our home that were weighing us down physically and mentally.
 We discovered that the less that we had, the more time we had to spend with each other, and the fewer stuff we had to clean and maintain, the fewer obligations we all had around the house.